Al-Qaida Chooses New Leader

 But as NPR's Tom Gjelten reports, six weeks have passed since bin Laden was killed, and some experts wonder if the delay in naming a new leader means that Zawahiri faced some competition.

 TOM GJELTEN: As the official number two, Zawahiri was set to take over Al-Qaida after bin Laden's death, but his selection had to be ratified by the group's leadership council.
 Zawahiri may even have felt the need to campaign for the position.

-Secretary ROBERT GATES (Department of Defense): I think he's got some challenges, but I think it's a reminder that they are still out there, and we still need to keep after them.
+ROBERT GATES: I think he's got some challenges, but I think it's a reminder that they are still out there, and we still need to keep after them.

 GJELTEN: One question is whether Zawahiri will be a different kind of al-Qaida leader than bin Laden was.
 Terrorism expert Bruce Riedel of the Brookings Institution notes that he's more of an ideologue - writing books and making lots of public statements - whereas bin Laden kept a fairly low profile.

-Mr. BRUCE RIEDEL (Senior Fellow, Saban Center for Middle East Policy, Brookings Institution): Zawahiri is probably someone we're going to hear from more.
+BRUCE RIEDEL: Zawahiri is probably someone we're going to hear from more.
 But while he is a thinker, it's a mistake to assume he's not also a doer.
 This is a man who's been involved in a lot of nasty terrorist planning.
 So he's willing to mix it up and get right in there.
 And I think it would be a mistake to underestimate this guy.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.